scottbouch/pdf-batch-scripts/README.md

 # pdfocr-batch
-Batch process a directory of plain PDFs, to PDFs with OCR layer.
+Batch process a directory of plain PDFs, to PDFs with OCR layer.\
+Linux BASH

 ## Prerequisite packages